ryuichiueda/slides_marp/advanced_vision/lesson1-e.md

     - In addition to the eyes, the ears, nose, and tongue also function.
     - It's surprisingly digital.
 - The brain appears to interpret digital signals in some way.
     - <span style="color:red">Finding patterns in disparate stimulus signals</span>
     - <span style="color:red">Identifying patterns (putting them into words)</span>
-        - Because of this ability, we can take self-benefiting actions, such as eating, running away, or talking to others.
+        - Because of this ability, we can take actions for survival, such as eating, running away, or talking to others.
 - Questions
     - How do we acquire these "abilities"?
     - How can we create similar capabilities in a computer?